How Much Does it Cost to File Bankruptcy in Arizona

 The bankruptcy court requires all filers to pay a filing fee.
 The filing fee for Chapter 7 bankruptcy cases is $335 and the filing fee for a Chapter 13 filing is $310.
 You can often pay your filing fee in installments over the course of a few months if you have a financial hardship.

 Clients trying to save a few hundred dollars on the front end can pay multiples of that on the backend if they choose the wrong attorneys.
-Benjamin Franklin once said that “[t]he bitterness of poor quality remains long after the sweetness of low price is forgotten” and I have found this to be very true in the area of bankruptcy.
+Benjamin Franklin once said that “[t]he bitterness of poor quality remains long after the sweetness of low price is forgotten” and this is very true in the area of bankruptcy.
 Accordingly, rates alone should not be the main consideration in choosing counsel.
 But lets say you know all that and just want to know what to expect.

-Chapter 7 attorneys’ fees are typically paid in advance of filing.
-In Phoenix, the cost file bankruptcy or most common range of fees that I see for Chapter 7 filings range from $1,500 to $2,500 for qualified bankruptcy counsel.
+Chapter 7 attorneys’ fees are typically paid in advance of filing although a recent Ninth Circuit case now allows bankruptcy attorneys to accept payment plans in Chapter 7 cases and many cases no proceed with little money down.
+In Phoenix, the cost file bankruptcy or most common range of fees that I see for Chapter 7 filings range from $1,800 to $2,500 for qualified bankruptcy counsel.
 The two primary factors affecting fees are the complexity of your case and the quality or professional reputation of the attorney.
-For simple “no asset” cases (no non-exempt assets), you can possibly pay as low as $1,200 for qualified counsel.
-For an attorney charging less than $1,200, I usually (but not always) find that the client is sacrificing quality.
+For simple “no asset” cases (no non-exempt assets), you can possibly pay as low as $1,200 for decent representation.
+For an attorney charging less than $1,200, I usually (but not always) find that the client is sacrificing quality and they do so at their own peril.
 Likewise, the majority of people do not need to pay $3,000 or more for a Chapter 7 discharge even for a complex case with experienced, qualified counsel.
+At Barski Law Firm we typically charge between $2,000 and $2,400 for a typical Chapter 7 filing depending on a number of factors.
+We do not compete on price.
+We compete only on the quality of our representation which is deserving of the cost.

 In a Chapter 13 bankruptcy, you will work with your attorney to create a repayment plan and pay your disposable income to a Chapter 13 trustee over a period of three to five years.
 Typical fees in Arizona for a Chapter 13 attorney vary from $3,500 to $5,500 for competent representation.
 Arizona has what is referred to as a “no-look” fee of $4,500 which is considered presumptively reasonable.
 Any amounts in excess of $4,500 will need to be approved by the bankruptcy court.

-The good news is that, unlike a Chapter 7 bankruptcy, you do not need to pay the total amount up front.
+The good news is that you do not need to pay the total amount up front.
 You will generally only need to pay the filing fee and a smaller retainer up front for the attorney.
 The remaining balance of attorneys’ fees can be paid through the Chapter 13 plan by the trustee who receives your monthly plan payment based upon the budget created by you and your attorney.
-The cost file bankruptcy in the Chapter 13 setting can be much more affordable given the flexibility allowed in the Chapter 13 setting.
+The cost file bankruptcy in the Chapter 13 setting is affordable given the flexibility allowed in the Chapter 13 setting.

 Final Thoughts on Bankruptcy Costs